jl-/postifycss-loader/README.md

   - `suffix` // string [optional], if `override!==true`, use this as the emited postified css filename suffix, default `.pf`;

 case: 192kb -> 33kb

+#### the purify strategy is very similar to [purifycss-webpack-plugin](https://github.com/purifycss/purifycss-webpack-plugin), credits!